| THE PAST MONTH IN THEYDON BOIS DECEMBER 2004 THE FOLLOWING ARE SOME OF THE EVENTS, NOT NECESSARILY

 tipping.
 Pedestrian access would not be affected and provision would be

+made for bona fide users.
 The Deed of Gift, which provided proof that the TBPC owns the allotments,

 had been found in the TBVH archives by Jill Oakley and Joy Wainwright.